tadeugr/awesome/README.md

 I know there are many better awesome lists out there, although most often it is hard to browse the content because Markdown Table of Contents is not intuitive and to use `Ctrl + F` to find keywords is not always the best option.

-Now you can create your own awesome list and to have a powerful search engine to browser the content.
+Now you can create your own awesome list and to have a powerful search engine to browse the content.

 # Get started